lappis-unb/gsoc.lappis.unb/_projects/boilerplate.md

 ---
-name: Creating a brazilian Boilerplate of a digital participation Platform
+name: (Archive 2024) Creating a brazilian Boilerplate of a digital participation Platform
 deliverables: 'A fully functional participatory platform boilerplate based on Brasil Participativo.
 Documentation and user guides for deploying and customizing the boilerplate.
 Support and maintenance services for a specified period after the initial deployment.'
 skill: 'Ruby on Rails, open source community best practices'
 size: "350 hours"